osaze12/Project-code-notes/README.md

-# hot to remove/clear all git commit history
+# how to remove/clear all git commit history
 ```
 https://xebia.com/blog/deleting-your-commit-history/
 ```